iter8-tools/iter8/mkdocs/docs/contributing/overview.md

 well as a time estimate.
 Community meetings will be recorded and available to the public on our [YouTube channel](https://www.youtube.com/channel/UCVybpnQAhr1o-QRPHBNdUgg).

-We welcome everyone to join!
-Over time, we hope that you feel comfortable voicing your opinions, giving feedback on others’ ideas, and even sharing your own ideas, and experiences.

 ***

 ## Find an Issue